-The Gurungs of Nepal use this honey for medicinal purposes and in certain rituals.
+The Gurungs of Nepal use this honey not only for medicinal purposes and also for certain rituals.
 It has significant phenolic levels and therefore is an effective and powerful antiradical, antimicrobial and antioxidant.

 Despite the nets and clothes protections, on each hunt, the Gurungs endure 20 to 40 stings from these enormous bees!

 There are several legends and rituals associated with the hunts.
 Including animal sacrifices which are made before the climbs to appease the forest spirit.
 This offering is then eaten by the hunters to make sure they have enough strength for the harvesting.